Steam Deck Developer Kit Impressions

 I can’t comment on that as Valve aren’t selling it as an emulation device.

-Several questions couldn’t be answered, though you know we tried.
-Questions like: Can you image the disk?
+Several questions couldn’t be answered, though we tried.
+Questions we tried like: Can you image the disk?
 Do the Steam Verified labels already show up?
 Are the Proton versions managed in the same way or is it on Proton Experimental by default?
 Did ‘Steam launch options’ and ‘Compatibility Tools’ options change compared to the current official state?
-The Deck as vendor lock-in? received a “no comment” answer.
+The Deck as vendor lock-in? had no comment.

 As for me (podiki) my order is listed as “Q1 2022” and I hope I’m in an early batch since I got my preorder in very quickly.
 If it goes as it did for the Index queue, I would expect an email to pay shortly before it ships.
 There’s a lot in my backlog and current rotation that would make great first Deck games, off the top of my head I’m thinking some top-down action (Hades, Death’s Door which I just bought), card games (Monster Train, Slay the Spire, Griftlands), and some more intensive games to see what it can do and try the gyro aiming (No Man’s Sky, Horizon Zero Dawn, Cyberpunk 2077??).